Droniukas/number-frequency-calculator-frontend/README.md

 1. Open the application folder in VSCode or the terminal
 2. Run: `npm i`
 3. Run: `npm start` - the app should start now
-4. Open and run the java API application
+4. Open and start the java API application